PRhyme (album): Critical reception

 PRhyme received universal acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 84, which indicates "universal acclaim", based on 5 reviews.
 Fred Thomas of AllMusic said, "The formula for PRhyme is a simple one of inventively constructed beats and passionate rhyming from all involved.
 Sounding both effortless and intricately composed at once, PRhyme is an instant classic, and one that sounds better and better as repeated listenings reveal more of the details hiding behind the album's deceptively straightforward approach."
 Sheldon Pearce of HipHopDX said, "Part of the magic of PRhyme lies in its murky depths, which come courtesy of Younge's soulful live compositions sampled by Premier in a rare deviation from his typical exploratory tactics.
 Premier has always had a penchant for sampling whatever he stumbles upon, but the refined selection of this endeavour, despite mildly restricting the great producer, makes for a cohesive listening experience."

 Track listing

 All tracks are produced by DJ Premier.

-All tracks written by Ryan Montgomery, Christopher Martin, and Adrian Younge, except where noted.